Lawn Tractor Transmission Types Updated: January 2014

 Hydrostatic – Pump & Motor

-The more expensive commercial zero-turn mowers, stand-ons, and some golf course mowers use a separate variable pump near the gas engine connected to the wheel motors with hydraulic hose or metal lines.
+The more expensive commercial zero-turn mowers, stand-ons, and some golf course mowers use a separate variable displacement pump near the gas engine connected to the wheel motors with hydraulic hose or metal lines.
 These are usually cast iron for long life and durability.
 A few of the high-end commercial mowers are now using enclosed cast iron hydros.

-The Lowes Raven used a hybrid drive system.
+The Raven MPV-7100/a> uses a hybrid drive system.
 A smaller gas engine (13 hp) charges batteries.
 These batteries then are used to power the lawn mower just like an all electric lawn mower.
+The batteries alsodrives an electric motor that powers a cast iron geared transmission for the rear wheels.
 This technology is beneficial because it uses less fuel to mow your lawn and is quieter than using lawn tractors with larger engines.
-The technology is sound but the actual implementation is not quite ready for the masses.
-Give this a couple of years to work the bugs out in the manufacturing and it will be a great alternative to the gas powered lawn tractor.
+This will be a great alternative to the gas powered lawn tractor.